xxyzz/SICP/1_Structure_and_Interpretation_of_Computer_Programs/1.2_Procedures_and_the_Processes_They_Generate/README.md

 ```

 This algorithm takes a number of steps that is linear in `b`.
 Now suppose we include, together with addition, operations `double`, which doubles an integer, and `halve`, which divides an (even) integer by 2.
 Using these, design a multiplication procedure analogous to `fast-expt` that uses a logarithmic number of steps.

+## Exercise 1.18:

+Using the results of Exercise 1.16 and Exercise 1.17, devise a procedure that generates an iterative process for multiplying two integers in terms of adding, doubling, and halving and uses a logarithmic number of steps.